EasyAbp/EasyAbpGuide/docs/README.md

 [![Discord online](https://badgen.net/discord/online-members/xyg8TrRa27?label=Discord)](https://discord.gg/xyg8TrRa27)

-An open-source organization that enhances your ABP project development efficiency.
+An open-source organization that provides modules and tools to improve the efficiency of your ABP project development.

 ## ABP Framework